rich-dobbs-13440/astutus/docs/doc/maintanence/developer_notes.rst

   * Start using GitHub Automation

-  * Start updating PyPi with each merge to "Master"
+  * Start updating PyPI with each merge to "Master"

   * Automate versioning for developer versus production builds

-  * Work on automated testing for gatekeeping prior to PyPi publication.
+  * Work on automated testing for gatekeeping prior to PyPI publication.

   * Backfill automated testing for USB functionality, that can be run inside GitHub